okta/okta-auth-js/README.md

 ## Contributing

 We're happy to accept contributions and PRs!
 Please see the [contribution guide](CONTRIBUTING.md) to understand how to structure a contribution.
+We're happy to accept contributions and PRs!
+Please see the [contribution guide](contributing.md) to understand how to structure a contribution.